 Popularly known as “flesh eating bacteria” , Streptococcus pyogenes is one of the pathogenic gram positive cocci.
 Streptococcus pyogenes, or Group A streptococcus (GAS) is mostly known for streptococcal sore throat (strep throat).
-It is a gram positive cocci; mostly occurs as chains and occasionally in pairs.
+It is a gram positive cocci which mostly occurs as chains and occasionally in pairs.

-It is the causative agents for acute pharyngitis, impetigo, erysipelas, necrotizing fasciitis (flesh eating bacteria) and myositis, bacteremia with potential infection in any of several organs, pneumonia, scarlet fever, streptococcal toxic shock syndrome.
+It is the causative agent of acute pharyngitis, impetigo, erysipelas, necrotizing fasciitis (flesh eating bacteria) and myositis.
+Other infections caused by this organism are bacteremia with potential infection in any of several organs, pneumonia, scarlet fever, and streptococcal toxic shock syndrome.

 - Gram positive cocci